 3 Product Adoption Metrics

-It is the percantage of number of new customers to number of total customers.
-There is a simple mathematical equation to calculate the adoption rate.
-Number of new user / Total Number of Users x 100.
-For example you have 22 new users and number of total users is 200: Your adoption rate is 22/200 x 100 = % 11.
-It can be calculated in daily, weekly, montly or yearly basis.
+It is the percentage of a number of new customers to the number of total customers.
+There is a simple mathematical equation to answer the question of how to calculate adoption rate.
+A number of new user / Total Number of Users x 100.
+For example, you have 22 new users and the number of total users is 200: Your adoption rate is 22/200 x 100 = % 11.
+It can be calculated in a daily, weekly, monthly or yearly basis.

 Time-to-first key action:

-The avarage time it takes a new customer to use an existing feature, or an existing customer to use a new feature for the first time
+The average time it takes a new customer to use an existing feature, or an existing customer to use a new feature for the first time

 Percentage of users who performed the core action for the first time:

 Name of this metric clearly reveals its definition.
 It is the percentage of customers have performed a core feature for the first time in a given period of time.